oceanprotocol/docs/veocean-data-farming/faq.md

 ---
-description: Frequently asked questions on the Data Farming incentive program.
+description: Frequently asked questions on veOCEAN, Data Farming, and our incentive programs.
 ---
 # FAQ